 Keep Your Pet Calm

 Whether that mean playing a movie loudly to try to cover up the booms, crating them, using a thundershirt or calming collar or giving them a treat, try to keep your pet calm.
 If your pet has severe anxiety and none of the items mentioned help, then you may want to speak to your veterinarian about medication that may help (although that is a last resort for me knowing that can be even more traumatic since they are still scared but then cannot show it).
+CBD is a helpful for anxiety and I would definitely recommend it to a friend.
+We use Max and Neo brand, and they donate 1 bottle to a shelter or rescue of your choice (choose us) with every bottle you order.

 Other summer safety tips